 Pasting options icon in Outlook 2007 (left) and Outlook 2010 (right).

 You can now choose how Outlook should format your pasted text.
-In Outlook 2010, hovering over an option will automatically preview the formatting results.
+In Outlook 2010, Outlook 2013 and Outlook 2016, hovering over an option will automatically preview the formatting results.

 To change the default, select the “Set Default Paste…” option or go to;

 - Outlook 2007

 Tools-> Options…-> tab Mail Format-> button: Editor Options…-> section Advanced-> option group: Cut, copy and paste